Apollo199999999/Flood-Extent-Predictor/data/README.md

     * Processed tiles: https://huggingface.co/datasets/MatthiasWang/processed-tiles

 ## Flood events
 For training and testing, 8 prominent flood events within the last 2 decades or so were selected from the Global Flood Database, with 6 set aside for training and 2 set aside for testing for model evaluation.
-Ground truth labels obtained are in 250m resolution.
+Ground truth labels obtained are in 250 m resolution.

 ### Training
 * 2005 Yangtze River Floods